|

 /sys/kernel/mm/hugepages

-the huge page sizes that the system supports.
-The
+huge page sizes that the system supports.
+The subdirectory

-cases) change settings associated with that huge page
+associated with that huge page size.
+For further

 Documentation/admin-guide/mm/hugetlbpage.rst.